FC Metalist Kharkiv

 The club won the Soviet Cup once, and were also runners-up once.
-They have also won silver medals of the 2012–13 Ukrainian Premier League and six bronze medals of the Ukrainian Premier League, starting from the 2006–07 season.
+Following the dissolution of the Soviet Union, they have also won silver medals in the 2012–13 Ukrainian Premier League and six bronze medals in the Ukrainian Premier League, starting from the 2006–07 season.
 Their home was the Metalist Stadium, a multi-use facility with a capacity of 40,003.
 The stadium was originally built in 1926 and was expanded to host Euro 2012 football matches.
 Metalist ceased operations in 2016 due to insolvency.
-Metalist owed in salary to its players 32 million Euros with 5 million to Cleiton Xavier in particular.
+Metalist owed in salary to its players €32 million with €5 million to Cleiton Xavier in particular.
 It was removed from the Ukrainian Premier League after owner Serhiy Kurchenko absconded in February 2014, following the 2014 Ukrainian revolution.

 Following the demise of Metalist Kharkiv in 2016, two new clubs were created in Kharkiv with variations of the Metalist club name.
 Since July 2016, a team named "SK Metalist Kharkiv" has been playing in the Kharkiv Oblast Championship, whose owner is Metalist owner Serhiy Kurchenko.
 In August 2016, another club named "FC Metalist 1925 Kharkiv" began to operate in the Ukrainian Amateur Football League with the stated intention of competing in the (professional) Ukrainian Second League as soon as possible.
 "FC Metalist 1925 Kharkiv" is owned by a company not linked with the original FC Metalist Kharkiv.